linebender/druid/docs/src/get_started.md

 # Get started with Druid
+*this is outdated, and should be replaced with a walkthrough of getting a simple app built and running*.

 This chapter will walk you through setting up a simple druid application from start to finish.

 ## Set up a Druid project